jamesseanwright/wax/docs/001-getting-started.md

 } from 'wax-core';
 ```

 Why are we importing this is we aren't calling it anywhere?
 Oh, but we are; when our JSX is transpiled, it'll resolve to invocations of `createAudioElement`.
-It is the Wax equivalent of `React.createAudioElement`, and follows the exact same signature!
+It is the Wax equivalent of `React.createElement`, and follows the exact same signature!

 ```js
 renderAudioGraph(